 - Loudest on Social Media, Poor on Face to Face Communication

 The millennials are said to be at home w/ social media.
 They also speak their mind about their experiences, be it good or bad.
 The consequence to this is poor face to face communication skills.

 My take: At some extent, I agree.
 The millennials strength can also be their downfall.
-Some are bolder in expressing their thoughts on social media but chicken-out face to face.
+Some are bolder in expressing their thoughts on social media but they chicken-out on face to face communication

 Are Millennials A Throw Away Generation?

 Millennials, Filipino or not, in my opinion, should not be labelled as throw away generation.
-If true that millennials are no good, then it speaks of the lousy parenting of the previous generation, right?
+If true that millennials are no good, then it speaks of the lousy parenting of the previous generation.
 The millennials are different but we are like them in many ways when we are at their age.
 What they have that we don’t at our time, is social media.
-A tool that enabled them to multi-task, but also a source of pressure to show-off and encouraged the “selfie” attitude.
+A tool that equipped them to be a multi-tasker.
+It also became a source of pressure to show-off and encouraged the “selfie” attitude.

 Are Filipino and ASEAN Millennials Different?